-You can then apply once during the next six months and then once in every year you are kept in hospital after that.
+Once your hospital and limitation directions have been in force for six months, you can then apply once during the next six months.
+After that you may apply once during each year that you are kept in hospital.

 If you want to apply to the Tribunal you can write to: